duncanLyster/TEMPEST/README.md

 ## Features
 - Simulates temperature variations considering material and model properties.
-- Calculates insolation and temperature arrays, iterating until model convergence.
+- Calculates insolation and temperature arrays for each model facet, iterating until model convergence.
 - Visualises results and saves for further analysis.
 - SI units are standard, exceptions are clearly stated.

 ## How to Get Started
 1. Download this repository as a .zip file by clicking on the `<>Code` button above.
 Expand the .zip.
-2. Open a terminal window and navigate to the TEMPEST folder you have downloaded.
+2. Open a terminal window and navigate to the TEMPEST folder you have downloaded (this may trigger a package update that could take a few minutes)
 3. Ensure you have Python 3 installed and selected (you can download at `https://www.python.org/` then check this using `python --version`)
 4. Ensure all dependencies are installed `pip install -r requirements.txt`
 5. Run the script with Python: `python tempest.py --config data/config/example_config.yaml`

-TEMPEST will then proceed by:
+TEMPEST will then:
-1. Calculating insolation and temperature arrays.
+1. Calculate insolation and temperature arrays.
-2. Iterating through the model until convergence is reached.
+2. Iterate through the model until convergence is reached.
-3. Saving and visualising results for further analysis.
+3. Visualise results with the option of saving them for further analysis.

 To adapt the model to your own purposes start by updating settings including material, model parameters and shape model selection in data/config/example_config.yaml

+Tips:
+Use and Integrated Development Environment (IDE) for example VS Code (download at `https://code.visualstudio.com/`) for editing your config.yaml file, and to inspect/edit any of the source code.
-Tip: If your shape model is not in ASCII .stl format, you can use Blender to convert it.
+If your shape model is not in ASCII .stl format, you can use Blender (download at `https://www.blender.org/`) to convert it.

 ## Requirements
 Ensure the following Python packages are installed: